d-uzlov/k8s-homelab/snippets/kubeadm.md

 It isn't.

-Official documentation doesn't say it explicitly, but itvaguely implies that you at least need to use `systemd` to run services.
+Official documentation doesn't say it explicitly, but it vaguely implies that you at least need to use `systemd` to run services.
-But it's not nearly enough for the feature to work.

-There are several issues:
+There are several unintuitive issues that can prevent graceful shutdown:

 **1. Kubelet may silently fail to register shutdown delay hook**